 When you have diabetes, there's a lot your doctor can do to help.
 But you're responsible for a lot of the heavy lifting.
 In fact, the work you do has a huge impact on your ability to keep diabetes symptoms from taking over your life.

-The diabetes services team at St. Anthony Hospital can help.
-We offer individual support, group classes, individualized monitoring and more to help you both understand and control your diabetes.
+The diabetes education team at St. Anthony Hospital can help.
+We offer individual support, group classes, and more to help you both understand and control your diabetes.

 Our diabetes education program is appropriate for you, whether you've been recently diagnosed with diabetes or you've had diabetes for many years.
 We can even help with prediabetes issues.
 With our help, you can create a personalized plan, so you can successfully manage your diabetes and the problems it can cause.